CaptRat/CaptRat.github.io/_posts/2016-12-28-semiotics_-_the_study_of_meaning-making.markdown

    ![](http://i.imgur.com/Uveul9k.jpg)

 Javascript and Error messages and testing scripts – these remain advanced Greek to me - a dogmatic and confusing series of words whose precision lays in ambush, beyond my ability.
-I think code is like Trump, just providing "Wrong!" without helping me to understand.
+I think code is like Trump, just needling me with "Wrong!
+Wrong!" without helping me to understand.
 The lack of collaboration, code’s esoteric quality and the vast, vast world of required background information, makes fluency still seem nearly impossible.